 Creating XML files manually is always an option.
 However, a rather simple process is given by Google Ad Manager.
 Here’s how it goes step by step:

 - Log in to your Google Ad Manager a/c.

 - Finish the process of selecting tag type, tag options, and tag result; click Continue.

 - Lastly, hit Done.

-> As a substitute to method #1 and #2, there are third party tools like Mobileads known as VAST tag generators which create the tags if you choose not to go through the process of creating an XML script file.
+As a substitute to methods #1 and #2, there are third-party tools like Mobile ads known as VAST tag generators, which create the tags if you choose not to go through the process of creating an XML script file.

-> What you may need to ensure is you clearly communicate the specifications with VAST tag generators that match with your video player to avoid getting errors.
+What you may need to ensure is you clearly communicate the specifications with VAST tag generators that match with your video player to avoid getting errors.

 Since VPAID supports rich media interactive ads, creating VPAID creatives is pretty much the same as creating HTML5 banner ads.
 Getting an HTML5 creative made may appear overwhelming at first.
 So here’s a quick brief: